 From 1953 to 1967, the vast majority of Batman stories were actually drawn by a comic book veteran named Sheldon "Shelly" Moldoff.
 Please note that the period from 1953-1967 very neatly includes the years "in the late 1950s and early 1960s" which I mentioned earlier... my formative years as a comic book fan, and my earliest years as a voracious reader.

 In other words, it was Shelly Moldoff, and not Bob Kane, who drew the stories -- the writers varied -- which hooked me on reading in general.
 Therefore, Shelly Moldoff was "my" Batman artist, although I didn't know it until many years later.

 I referred to Moldoff as a comic book veteran.
 Here are just some of his claims to fame, taken from Sheldon Moldoff's website:

+But Moldoff is best known for a 14-year run with Batman from 1953 to 1967.
+He drew some of the goofiest but most beloved Batman episodes ever, including Zebra Batman and the Merman Batman, and he introduced Batwoman and the original Bat-Girl.
 And while we're talking about "goofiest but most beloved," fellow babies...
 They left out one of my favorite Moldoff-drawn characters from my faraway youth: Bat-Mite, the ultimate Batman fan from another dimension!
 (Yep, back then, Batman was far from the so-called "Dark Knight" he was in the 1930s and early 1940s, and as he is today.)

 Unfortunately, two weeks ago, Shelly Moldoff passed away at the age of 91.
 And his loss affects me one hell of a lot more than the 1998 death of glory-hogging Bob Kane.